milotruck-shin/milotruck-shin/README.md

 ###

-<p align="left">An electrical eng. student.
+<p align="left">An electrical engineer.
 I code and dabble in robotics as a hobby</p>

 ###